J.D. Application Process

 Applicants for whom Brooklyn Law School is their first choice may choose to apply through our binding Academic Excellence Early Decision Program.
 This is a highly competitive and binding early admissions decision program.
 Early Decision applicants must submit their applications with all required materials by December 1 and must take the LSAT exam no later than the November administration or submit a valid GRE score by December 1.

-The semester will begin on June 1st and run through the end of July.
+The semester typically begins at the end of May/beginning of July and exams run through the end of July.
 Admitted students who would like more information about this option should contact their Admissions Counselor, call the Admissions Office at (718) 780-7906, or send an email to firstname.lastname@example.org.

 Incoming students may apply for the Edward V. Sparer Public Interest Law Fellowship.
 Your fellowship application, complete with all credentials, must be received by April 21, even if you have not yet heard from the Admissions Committee regarding the status of your admission application.
 Review of fellowship applications begins after the April 21 deadline, and decisions are announced soon thereafter to candidates that have been accepted for admission to the Law School.
 Therefore, early filing of your application for admission is strongly encouraged.